sentryco/SideBarKit/README.md

 - Works for iOS (iPad) and macOS

 ## Todo:
-- Add the selection code 🏀
-- Make a selectionIndex that works across groups (use uuid?) 🏀
-- Animate the  toggle btns action
+- Add better ForEach loops (ask copilot) 👈
-- Transfer doc, and clean up
+- Transfer doc, and clean up 👈
+- Improve comments with copilot
+- Improve readme (copilot)
 - Make things public
 - Make gif
-- Improve readme (copilot)
-- Add better ForEach loops (ask copilot)

 ## Not-todo:
 - Add optional sidebar toggle button at the top 🚫 (we can put that elsewhere?)